aerospike/aerospike-client-python/README.rst

 Build
 -----

-Instructions for building Aerospike Python Client, please refer to the ``BUILD.md`` file for details.
+For instructions on manually building the Python client, please refer to the ``BUILD.md`` file.

 Documentation
 -------------